 Character-Analytic Vegetotherapy

-Wilhelm Reich · 1933
+By Wilhelm Reich Founded 1933

-Key text: Character Analysis (Reich, 1933/1945); The Function of the Orgasm (1927/1942)
+Key text Character Analysis (Reich, 1933/1945); The Function of the Orgasm (1927/1942)

 Somatic Focus: Somatic + Characterological Long-term Individual